2017-2018 PRESIDENT'S MESSAGE

 The second aspect of this year’s theme is community service.
 We must recognize that members of our community view attorneys as individuals who can command change and work toward fixing an array of issues.
 Unfortunately, according to an online survey by Princeton University researchers, attorneys are also viewed as being low in warmth and trustworthiness.
 If we are going to be successful in helping others in our capacity as lawyers, we must be successful in helping others as humans.
 Dr. Martin Luther King, Jr. once proclaimed that “Everyone can be great because everyone can serve.”
 We will be putting together several community service related events over the course of the next year, and we hope you will join us.
 Let’s be great together by serving together.

 Holland Scholarship Luncheon

-This year's Holland Luncheon will feature Tallahassee Mayor and Gubernatorial Candidate Andrew Gillum, as guest speaker.
+This year's Holland Luncheon will feature Tallahassee Mayor, Andrew Gillum as guest speaker.

 Mayor Gillum rose from one of seven children growing up in Miami, to being named as one of Gainesville’s “Persons of the Year”, as a High School Graduate.
 He is a current Gubernatorial Candidate for the State of Florida.

 He attended Florida Agricultural and Mechanical University (FAMU), where he married R. Jai Howard, a fellow FAMU graduate.
 The couple has three children.

 At FAMU, Gillum served as President of the Student Government Association, and was the first student member of FAMU’s Board of Trustees.
 He was recognized by the Congressional Black Caucus Foundation as an “Emerging Leader for 2003.”
 Gillum was also a Board member of the Black Youth Vote Coalition, a program of the National Coalition of Black Civic Participation in Washington, D.C.
 Gillum was elected to the Tallahassee City Commission prior to the completion of his college career, and was the youngest person at age 23, to ever be elected.